duquediazn/MSIKLM/README.md

 # Autostart

-An important additional feature is the optional autostart functionality since the keyboard will reset itself to its default color configuration whenever you reboot it or resume from standby.
-Hence, it is really useful to automatically reconfigure the keyboard to your configuration of choice.
-To do this, there is an extra script called `autostart.sh` that can do this for you.
-This script registers MSIKLM to the udev service (more precisely it registers the keyboard to the udev service which calls MSIKLM as soon as the keyboard is detected) by creating a rule file:

-    /etc/udev/rules.d/90-msiklm.rules
+This script registers MSIKLM to the systemd service, ensuring that your keyboard configuration is applied automatically at startup.

-To create this file including your MSIKLM arguments of choice, run:
+To set up autostart with your preferred MSIKLM arguments, run:

-    ./autostart.sh <your arguments>
+    sudo ./autostart <your arguments>

 Try if everything works by first rebooting your system and then try a standby and wakeup.
-If everything works, we are done here.
-If not, please report an issue. :-)

-Finally, the autostart can be disabled by running
+The autostart can be disabled by running

-    ./autostart.sh --disable
+    sudo ./autostart_disable

-which will disable the autostart by removing the rule file.
+which will disable the autostart by removing the systemd service.

+*The change from udev to systemd was suggested by AtomicRobotMan0101 in this post: https://github.com/Gibtnix/MSIKLM/issues/54*

 # Uninstallation